DigitalPublishingToolkit/NN09/md/10Rules.md

 you more vulnerable to people who insult, harass, or even stalk you.

 An ideal, antifragile business model isn’t based on scarcity.
 Take
-crowdfunding: you can present a project or enterprise you are planning, and have it pre-financed by the ‘crowd’, by, for instance, selling copies of a book before it is published.
+crowdfunding: you can present a project or enterprise you are planning and have it pre-financed by the ‘crowd’, for instance, by selling copies of a book before it is published.
 This book is an example of that itself.
 Moreover, it is being released under a free license.
 File sharing won’t hurt it, because shared copies have already been priced in.
 The money has already been made.
 File sharing is not able to take away funds collected in advance.

-Societies intolerant of differences in lifestyle are also fragile in times of lost informational control.
+Societies that are intolerant of differences in lifestyle are also fragile in times of lost informational control.
 The struggles against homophobia, racism, and prejudice enhance the robustness of the individual in the information tailspin because there is less to lose if everything can be